schickling/chromeless/README.md

 If you're running Chromeless on AWS Lambda, the execution cannot take longer than 5 minutes which is the current limit of Lambda.
 Besides that, every feature that's supported in Chrome is also working with Chromeless.
 The maximal number of concurrent function executions is 1000.
 [AWS API Limits](http://docs.aws.amazon.com/lambda/latest/dg/limits.html)

+### Are there commercial options?

+Although Chromeless is the easiest way to get started running Chrome on Lambda, you may not have time to build and manage your own visual testing toolkit.
+Commercial options include:

+* [Chromatic](http://chromaticqa.com): Visual snapshot regression testing for [Storybook](https://storybook.js.org/).

 ## Troubleshooting
 ### Error: Unable to get presigned websocket URL and connect to it.
 In case you get an error like this when running the Chromeless client: